 The Arts Integration specialization focuses on innovation and creativity across disciplines through the arts.
-Participants will build interactive classroom experiences, integrate emerging technology, and facilitate 21st-century skills.
+Degree-seeking students will build interactive classroom experiences, integrate emerging technology, and facilitate 21st-century skills.
 The coursework in this specialization builds on a foundation of art pedagogy to instill confidence, resiliency, and self-determined learning among student artists.